sChen2326/GSTF/README.md

 # GSTF

-The project of Global Sparse Texture Filtering for Enhanced Edge Preservation and Structural Extraction
+The project of Global Sparse Texture Filtering for Enhanced Edge Preservation and Structural Extraction.

 ---